IVR Workflows - Early Adopter Program

 Dialpad's Interactive voice response (IVR), is an automated telephone menu system that delivers dynamic, layered voice responses to customers.

-Call Center Supervisors and Admins can create customized flows to create a personalized experience for their clients, and get granular on specific customer painpoints.
+Contact center supervisors and admins can create customized flows to create a personalized experience for their clients, and get granular on specific customer painpoints.

 The best part?
 There’s no coding involved and workflows can be created in minutes!